MAY 19th, 2022

 3. Review of the company’s business plan

-• How realistic is the business plan?
+• How does the current business generate revenue?

 • How does the business plan fit with the buyer’s own strategic objectives?